-- > Flight activity surveys: vantage point surveys - > Breeding bird surveys: adapted Brown and Shephard (with an emphasis on breeding lapwing and black-headed gull). - > Winter distribution and abundance surveys: winter transects/waterfowl surveys (with an emphasis on wintering waterfowl). - > Targeted bird collision surveys (corpse searches) will be undertaken.
+- > Flight activity surveys: vantage point surveys. - Distribution & Abundance Surveys (Particular focus on hen harrier and transects to evaluate availability of hen harrier avian prey). - Hen Harrier Winter Roost Surveys. - > Targeted bird collision surveys (corpse searches) will be undertaken.
 The surveys will include detection and scavenger trials, to correct for these two biases and ensure the resulting data is robust.